NoOneUST/Quantitative-Research/README.md

 python Macro_Asset_Price_Prediction_based_on_LSTM.py
 ```

 The scripts are set up to automatically take advantage of GPU acceleration if available.
-However, they can also be executed using just a CPU with similar efficiency.
+However, they can also be executed using just a CPU.
 This ensures that regardless of your system configuration, you should be able to run the scripts and replicate our findings.

 ---